arcus-azure/arcus-api-gateway-poc/README.md

 _Some of the action items can be easily found by searching for `TODO: Contribute Upstream` or using the Task List._

+## Clarification Required

+- [ ] Should we generate ID's according to W3C (`System.Diagnostics.Activity`)?
+- [ ] Why are the correlation options part of Arcus Observability if they are scoped to Web APIs?

+## Out-of-scope

+Doing end-to-end correlation across multiple components and back is not in scope.

+This needs to be improved in Arcus and probably should extend this POC or start a new one.

 ### Telemetry Correlation

 As per [the guidance](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation#data-model-for-telemetry-correlation):